jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When whole amount treated as dividend
 (2) If the whole of the amount that the shareholder receives for the cancellation is treated as a dividend, the following paragraphs apply:
   (a) the shareholder is not regarded as having disposed of the cancelled share, except for the purpose of determining whether they have derived a dividend; and
-  (b) the amount is added to the cost of the shareholder’s remaining shares of the same class under subsection (6).
+  (b) the cost to the shareholder of the cancelled share is added to the cost of the shareholder’s remaining shares of the same class under subsection (6).
 Below market value of shares
 (3) If subsection (2) does not apply, and the amount paid by the company is less than the market value of the shares at the time when notice is first given of the cancellation either by the shareholder or the company, the following paragraphs apply:
   (a) an amount calculated using the formula in subsection (4) is added to the cost of the shareholder’s remaining shares of the same class under subsection (6); and